hoelzer-lab/hypro/README.md

 A summary file containing the most relevant information on the latest HyPro run with the given MMseqs2 parameterization is also stored in **--output** ``PATH``.

 Additionally, the log files for each HyPro process and nextflow execution reports are saved in ``nextflow-run-infos/``.
+For processes that need to be run with every input sample, the log files are structured into folders named after the input fasta.

 ## DEPRECATED